inviHD/ClipTrack/README.md

 ### How to Run
 1. Install the Qt runtime libraries for your platform.
-2. Build the project using CMake.
+2. Build the project using CMake. -> You may need the dlls which you can generate in windows by using "QTDIR/bin/windeployqt.exe"
 3. Run the `ClipTrack` executable.

 (Or you open it with VS)